 It was the ideas of circuit bending, the creative short-circuiting of devices to make malfunctionary new sounds, that got me started investigating the sounds hidden within circuits.
 From there I began building my own circuits to better understand the workings and things have just grown from there as I have discovered new techniques, both in circuitry and in the creative use of materials.

 Between 2001 and 2006 my main creative focus was in performance and recording, both solo as Knowledge of Bugs and in several bands around Bristol including Francois and the Atlas Mountains, War Against Sleep and Bronnt Industries Kapital.
 My last Knowledge of Bugs album, The Shifted Sands, was released in late 2005.
 Since then it has been a gradual slide from music into electronics.
+It was only once I moved to Ninetree Hill that I really rekindled the playing - getting back to live shows and doing more studio work (very few things finished!
+But I did get a rambling techno track out on Omar S' FXHE Label in 2013)

 I spent several years helping out at the wonderful Cube Cinema, primarily doing live sound for bands, but also recording acts such as Safetyword, Herman Dune, Jandek and Evan Parker.